How long are your sessions and classes?

 Give us a call or stop by LightSpace in person to talk one on one with an instructor about your concerns.
 All instructors at LightSpace are specially trained to work with injuries, and we’d love to offer consultation on what would best suit your needs and which class would be best for you.

-This is my first Shiatsu session, what do I need to wear and/or bring?
+This is my first Clinical Qigong/Shiatsu treatment, what do I need to wear and/or bring?

-At LightSpace, Shiatsu is performed fully clothed, on a futon on the floor.
-Shiatsu involves assisted stretching and movement, so soft, loose-fitting clothing with stretch is ideal.
-Pants that have zippers, buttons, and snaps are not recommended, as they restrict range of motion and can be uncomfortable while lying on your stomach.
+At LightSpace, Clinical Qigong and Shiatsu treatments are performed fully clothed, either on a massage table or on a futon on the floor.
+Please wear comfortable clothing, but note that pants that have zippers, buttons, and snaps are not recommended as they can be uncomfortable while lying on your stomach.
+They can also restrict range of motion during the assisted stretching and movement portion of Shiatsu treatments.
 If you tend to get cold easily, please bring an extra layer or wrap, as body temperature can drop during treatment.

 What How is Shiatsu massage different than Swedish or deep-tissue massage?